Lease Renewal and Non-Renewal of Lease Templates

 You can send the renewal offer or notice of non-renewal as a letter, deliver it in person, or send it as an email.
 Whichever way you choose to deliver it make sure you have a copy for your written records.

-How Should Landlords Give a Notice for Non-Renewal of Lease?
+How To Deliver a Notice for Non-Renewal of Lease?

 Landlords don’t have to put a reason for non-renewal of lease into that letter, just as tenants don’t have to give a reason if they turn down a renewal offer.
 State law protects both parties in this way.
 Once the original lease contract is over neither party is beholden to the other.